-If you own Bitcoin and often talk about it, you may have noticed the questions which arise from time to time, especially during Bitcoin bull markets.
-They can be asked by your best friends, your grandmother, your taxi driver, or someone else.
+If you own Bitcoin and talk about it often, chances are you’re getting a lot of similar questions – especially during Bitcoin bull markets.
+They can come from your best friends, your taxi driver, or even your grandmother.

 Should I buy Bitcoin now?
 Is it a good time to buy Bitcoin?
-Is this a good price at which to purchase Bitcoin?
+Is this a good price to buy Bitcoin?

-The aforementioned questions relate to Bitcoin investment, but they should also be asked about all other types of investment.
-If you decide to buy Bitcoin, you should know why you are doing it and when to do it (i.e. at what price).
+All of the above questions relate to buying Bitcoin, but they are relevant for all other investments too.
+If you decide to buy Bitcoin, you should know why and when to do it.

-What makes Bitcoin unique?
-Who controls Bitcoin and its value?
+So, what is it that makes Bitcoin unique?
+Who controls BTC and its value?
 How many bitcoins are there, and how many will there ever be?
 Why was Bitcoin invented?
-How does one store Bitcoin and other cryptocurrencies?
+And how do one store Bitcoin and other cryptocurrencies?

-If you don’t know how to answer one or more of the above questions, you should start conducting research on what Bitcoin is.
+If you don’t know how to answer one or more of the above questions, you should start conducting some serious research on what Bitcoin is.
 You can start with this guide for beginners.

 Later in this article, we’ll discuss when to buy Bitcoin and determine whether now is the right time to invest.